💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Phillip Konchar of My Trading Skills recommended a similar approach, noting that boosted time on page wasn’t the only benefit of solid internal linking practices.
 “We found organic traffic on our blog increased by over 35% after we implemented ‘Recommended Reading’ snippets throughout or existing blog posts.”

-Run Repeat’s Sadi Khan recommends including some bonus value add to each blog post—then teasing it throughout the post to keep readers engaged.
+Run Repeat’s Sadi Khan recommends including some bonus value text to each blog post—then teasing it throughout the post to keep readers engaged.
 “Start your post with the promise of a bonus or something of additional value, hidden somewhere in the post.
 It can be a template, checklist, or cheat sheet that they can download.”

 “This will keep readers hooked and encourage them to go through your entire post,” Khan added.
 “It can also double as a lead magnet to convert visitors into subscribers.”